Open Paper LogoOpen Paper

 For completeness:

-Figure 3: LLM judge evaluation flow.
-The judge operates on a strict 1–5 anchored rubric designed to combat score collapse, and it must output a detailed justification before outputting the final numerical score to enforce a chain-of-thought analysis.
+LLM Judge Architecture Figure 3: LLM evaluator flow.
+The evaluator operates on a strict 1–5 anchored rubric designed to combat score collapse, and it must output a detailed justification before outputting the final numerical score to enforce a chain-of-thought analysis.

 Results

-We ran the benchmark end-to-end through the Open Paper chat-with-paper harness against eight LLMs covering four model providers in two configurations each — a more intelligent model and a faster model: gemini-3.1-pro-preview / gemini-3-flash-preview, gpt-5.4 / gpt-4.1, claude-opus-4-7 / claude-haiku-4-5, and the Cerebras-hosted gpt-oss-120b / zai-glm-4.7.
-Each system answered the same 100-row evenly-spaced sample of the dataset, and each row was graded by the deterministic citation metrics and the LLM judge described in Methods.
+We ran the benchmark end-to-end through the Open Paper chat-with-paper harness against eight LLMs in two configurations each — a more intelligent model and a faster model: gemini-3.1-pro-preview / gemini-3-flash-preview, gpt-5.4 / gpt-4.1, claude-opus-4-7 / claude-haiku-4-5, and the Cerebras-hosted gpt-oss-120b / zai-glm-4.7.
+Each system answered the same 100-row evenly-spaced sample of the dataset, and each row was graded by the deterministic citation metrics and the LLM evaluator described in Methods.
 Aggregate results are shown below, ranked by a composite of citation-grounding and answer-quality scores.

 Table 1: Aggregate performance of all evaluated models across the OpenPaper benchmark.
 Models are sorted by a composite of citation-grounding and answer-quality scores.
 Best scores in each column are bolded.

-Figure 4: Model Performance Profiles.
+Model Performance Profiles Figure 4: Model Performance Profiles.
 Frontier models (solid) and their faster counterparts (dashed) plotted across normalized metrics.
-Judge metrics (Factual, Completeness) are saturated at the perimeter, while strict citation metrics (Precision, Coverage, Refusal) reveal significant differences in model behavior.
+Evaluator metrics (Factual, Completeness) are saturated at the perimeter, while strict citation metrics (Precision, Coverage, Refusal) reveal significant differences in model behavior.
 No single system dominates all dimensions.

-Figure 5: Speed-Quality Frontier.
-Average latency plotted against a composite quality score (average of citation and normalized judge metrics).
+Speed-Quality Frontier Figure 5: Speed-Quality Frontier.
+Average latency plotted against a composite quality score (average of citation and normalized evaluator metrics).
 Fast models like gpt-oss-120b and zai-glm-4.7 establish the low-latency edge, while gemini-3.1-pro-preview leads on quality.

 Multi-hop is the consistently hardest slice.
 Across the eight systems, multi-hop questions show the widest spread on every metric: section_coverage (0.542–0.958, a 42-point gap on a 0–1 scale), citation_accuracy (0.444–0.821, a 38-point gap), factual_accuracy (4.417–5.000, a 0.583-point gap on a 1–5 scale), and completeness (4.000–5.000, a full 1.000-point gap).
 Lookup and comprehension are partially saturated — every system hits at least 0.703 on lookup citation accuracy, and factual_accuracy on lookup never drops below 4.829 — confirming the original observation from the spec that single-passage retrieval has become an easy slice for current models.
 The decision to add multi-hop and adversarial categories after observing saturation on the original lookup-only dataset is borne out by the spread numbers: those two categories now drive most of the cross-system signal.